Chicago Blackhawks: Bill Wirtz era (1983–2007)

 In 1990–91, Chicago was poised to fare even better in the playoffs, winning the Presidents' Trophy for best regular season record, but the Minnesota North Stars stunned them in six games in the first round en route to an improbable Stanley Cup Final appearance.
 In 1991–92, the Blackhawks – with Roenick scoring 53 goals, Steve Larmer scoring 29 goals, Chris Chelios (acquired from Montreal two years earlier) on defense, and Belfour in goal – finally reached the Stanley Cup Final after 19 years out of such status, winning 11 consecutive playoff games that year, setting an NHL record in the process.
 However, they were swept four games to none by the Mario Lemieux-led defending Stanley Cup champion, the Pittsburgh Penguins.
 In sweeping the Blackhawks, the Penguins tied the record Chicago had set only days before.
 Although the 4–0 sweep indicated Pittsburgh's dominance in games won, the individual games were contested closely.
 Game 1 saw the Blackhawks squander leads of 3–0 and 4–1, and would eventually be beaten 5–4 after a Lemieux power-play goal with nine seconds remaining in regulation.
 The Blackhawks' most lackluster match was game two, losing 3–1.
-A frustrating loss of 1–0 followed in game three, and a natural hat trick from Dirk Graham and stellar play from Dominik Hasek (who showed indications of the goaltender he would later become) could not secure a win in game 4, which ended in a 6–5 final in favor of Pittsburgh.
+A frustrating loss of 1–0 followed in game three, and a natural hat trick from Dirk Graham and stellar play from Dominik Hašek (who showed indications of the goaltender he would later become) could not secure a win in game 4, which ended in a 6–5 final in favor of Pittsburgh.
 The defending NBA champion Chicago Bulls were in their finals in 1992, but won their championship in six.
 This was the only year the city of Chicago would host the NBA and NHL finals concurrently in the same year; Blackhawks head coach Mike Keenan would see this again in New York, when he coached the Rangers to their first Stanley Cup in 54 years in 1994.

 Belfour posted a 40-win season in 1992–93 as the Hawks looked to go deep yet again, and Chris Chelios accumulated career-high penalty time with 282 minutes in the box, but St. Louis stunned Chicago with a first-round sweep to continue Chicago's playoff losing streak.

 The Blackhawks moved to the United Center (pictured in April 2014) in the middle of the 1994–95 season.